 PayBitoPro assesses the Proliferation Financing (PF) risks based on the geography where the risks are higher.
-Over the review period, Australia has seen persistent efforts by Proliferation networks, operating on behalf or at the direction of state actors, including the Democratic People's Republic of Korea (DPRK) and Iran, and other countries like the Russian Federation, the People's Republic of China (PRC), Syria, and Pakistan, to exploit the Australian financial system and other Australian private sector actors to finance WMD proliferation.
-Therefore, it is made sure that if the transactions are being made from any of the mentioned countries then it goes through various checks which includes name screening, account monitoring, transaction monitoring, flagging the transactions made from the listed country, ongoing monitoring and enhanced KYC / CDD measures are taken3.
+We make sure that if the transactions are being made from any of the below-mentioned countries then it goes through various checks which includes name screening, account monitoring, transaction monitoring, flagging the transactions made from the listed country, on-going monitoring and enhanced KYC / CDD measures are taken.